How do I fix a dead strip at the bottom of the screen?

 I ordered and used the front panel repair kit supplied on this website.
 It was actually a bit easier than the Techspank video on YouTube.
 Everything seemed to be working for at least a few hours, or at least I thought so.
 I did not specifically test all areas of the screen for touch sensitivity.

 The next morning, my phone was on the lock screen, but I could not slide to unlock it.
-I have since tried all of Apple's recommendations
+I have since tried all of Apple's recommendations: hard resets, restores, etc. but nothing has worked.
+I've even put it in DFU mode, re-jailbroken it, etc.

 It does not seem to be a software issue.
 I must have somehow damaged something during the repair.